 The Human Services Department offers a Graduate Certificate in Alcohol and Substance Abuse to provide education to individuals who wish to become certified in the substance abuse counseling profession, but who do not wish to complete a formal degree program.
 On completion of the required 20 semester hours of courses, students may take the Certified Alcohol and Other Drug Abuse Counselor (CADC) exam through the Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA).
-Students seeking admission to this certificate must have a two-year history of sobriety.
+Students seeking admission to this certificate must have a two-year history of sobriety and an undergraduate degree in social work or behavioral science.